lucianpls/QB3/performance/performance.md

 the BEST mode with band mix results in space savings.
 The results are much better for the 16 bit linear images, where QB3 saves 9 to 10% smaller than PNG overall, an amazing result for lossless compression.
 It should be mentioned that overall, PNG only compresses this dataset by about 20% compared with raw, while QB3 reaches 30%.
-Obviously, the *hard to compress* dataset is true.
+Obviously, the *hard to compress* description of the dataset is true.
 The better behavior of QB3 for 16 bit data is expected, QB3 is fully data type aware while PNG is only partially so.
 As far as the compression speed, QB3 FAST mode averages 280MB/s while PNG is around 15.5MB/s, making QB3 FAST 18 times faster than PNG.
 PNG in this case is somewhat favored, since